Skip to content

 It is also possible that in smaller less damaging auto accidents, that larger injuries can occur.

-When an automobile does not absorb the majority of an impact, the people inside usually do.
-This often results in whiplash and bodies being jerked around.
+When an automobile does not absorb most of the impact, the people inside usually do.
+This often results in whiplash and body jerking.

 3. If you don't feel pain immediately, then you are not injured from the crash.

-There are a few reasons injuries may take a little time to show symptoms.
+There are a few reasons why it may take a little time for symptoms to show.
+There are events, and it is referred to as “pain gating.”
+This means that your body will focus on the biggest and most painful events, which may take a little time to show symptoms.
 The first is swelling and inflammation.

-This takes place over time, so you may not immediately notice anything wrong.
-The second is that people normally "take it easy" from strenuous activities after an auto accident.
+This occurs over time, so you may not immediately notice anything wrong.
+Second, people normally "take it easy" from strenuous activities after an auto accident.

 Therefore, when they return to daily life and activities, they begin to notice all of their injuries and pain.

-Lastly, is something referred to as “pain gating.”
-This means that your body will focus on the biggest and most painful of the injuries.
+Lastly, there is something referred to as “pain gating.”
+This means your body will focus on the biggest and most painful injuries.

 Until that particular injury subsides the multiple other, slightly less severe injures, will not be noticeable to you.